-- → Normatively correct? - Yes, at least if we construe the claim to cover the existence of DCL in the body - Would withdraw Claratin from the public domain - "That which would literally infringe if later in time anticipates if earlier than the date of the invention."
+- → Discussion question: Is this the best outcome, normatively? - Yes, at least if we construe the claim to cover the existence of DCL in the body - Would withdraw Claratin from public domain - "That which would literally infringe if later in time anticipates if earlier than the date of the invention."
 Lewmar Marine, Inc. v.
 Barient, Inc., 827 F.2d 744, 747 (Fed.
 Cir.
 1987)